acyanbird/CMEEBootCampCW/week2/README.md

 ### Missing oaks problem
 The problem with "oaks" originates from the lookup in is_an_oak(name); "quercs" is misspelled and should be "quercus".
 The script reads species data from a CSV file.
 It then writes the rows identified as oaks to a new file.

+Using `python3 -m doctest -v oaks_debugme.py` to test if is_an_oak(name) works.
+I use set intersection to compare characters between the target 'quercus' and the input genus, checking if they share at least 5 common characters.
+And also validate genus length falls within a reasonable range of 4-8 characters.

+## Numpy
+Using conda doing package management.
+Activate conda base environment `source ~/miniconda3/bin/activate` after create week2 environment `conda create --name boot_w2 python=3.11` then `conda activate boot_w2`